aleshaleksey/fansys23/08-spell-list.md

 **Special**: When the spell ends, the golem runs of of energy but is not destroyed.
 Recharging a golem costs only half of the MP dice cost of creating it (rounded up).

-**Upcast**: For every extra MP dice used when casting this spell, the golem can either function for an extra hour or gains two levels.
+**Upcast**: For every extra MP die above 4 used when casting this spell, the golem can either function for an extra hour or gains two levels.

 **Global**: The golem functions for longer and concentration is not required.
 However, it must be given a simple set of instructions that cannot be changed afterwards.
 A caster need not concentrate on golems created this way.
 For every extra 4MP dice the golem either functions for an extra week or gains 2 levels.
 - If 40MP dice or more are used and the golem has no more than 10 levels, the golem does not run out of energy.